SansGuidon/bookmarks/README.md

 * [Le blog d'un odieux connard](https://unodieuxconnard.com/) - [FR] caustic news / news satire
 * [the morning paper](https://blog.acolyer.org/) - an interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer
 * [OSNews](http://www.osnews.com/) - explore the future of computing and about technology, OS, hardware, development, and other cool news
+* [Electronic Frontier Foundation](https://www.eff.org/) - EFF is working to protect our fundamental rights regardless of technology, to educate the press, policymakers and the general public about civil liberties issues related to technology, and to act as a defender of those liberties.

 # Operations / IT OPS
 * [TechBeacon](https://techbeacon.com/25-it-ops-pros-experts-follow-twitter) - 25 IT Ops pros and experts to follow on Twitter